-Our experts in the Heart and Vascular Center often treat patients with complex vascular problems that other healthcare facilities are unable to treat.
+Our experts often treat patients with complex vascular problems that other health care facilities are unable to treat.
 As part of an academic medical center, we offer best practice treatments based on research and clinical trials.

 A Common but Serious Condition